-Visiting Professor of Civil and Environmental Engineering and the Princeton Environmental Institute, Princeton UniversityB.A.
+Visiting Professor of Civil and Environmental Engineering and the High Meadows Environmental Institute (HMEI), Princeton UniversityB.A.
 Haverford; M.P.A. and Ph.D., Harvard

 - Land-use planning